Julius11223/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that switches the current user to betty Ascript to print current username
+A script that switches the current user to betty
+A script to print current username
+A script that prints the groups of the current user